- 1 Few Aspects to Know About the Best Starter Banjo

 Five-string Banjos (Common and recommended)

 Other than plectrum banjo, there is another kind of four-string banjo, which is called tenor banjo.
-Tenor banjos are usually shorter by the neck.
+Best tenor banjos are usually shorter by the neck.
 They are mainly used for chord accomplishment.

 Experienced Banjo players scrutinize a banjo with more details for a beginner these can be your key information to judge the body and build of a banjo.